sdv-dev/GitMetrics/README.md

   projects found in the config file.
 - `-r / --repositories REPOSITORY [REPOSITORY [REPOSITORY...]]`: Optional, list of repositories to extract for the indicated project.
-If this is given, one and only one `project` must be passed, which will be used as the name for the output spreasheet.
+If this is given, one and only one `project` must be passed, which will be used as the name for the output spreadsheet.
 - `-m / --add-metrics`: If indicated, add a `Metrics` tab with the project metrics to the spreadsheet.
 - `-n / --not-incremental`: If indicated, collect data from scratch instead of doing it